-At the time of writing in 2023, our staff team is made up of about 25 full and part-time staff across four teams (Communications, Finance, Philanthropy, Operations, and Research) led by our Senior Leadership Team.
+At the time of writing in 2023, our staff team is made up of about 25 full and part-time staff across four teams (Communications, Finance and Risk, Philanthropy, Operations, and Programmes) led by our Senior Leadership Team.
 In addition to our staff, we also have a board of trustees, advisers, and affiliates.

 The Communications team are responsible for our website, email newsletter, printed publications (such as our annual review Spotlight), social media, film projects (such as Bringing Conservation to Life and Champions of the Endangered), and working with other teams for events and donor-specific projects such as donor reports.